SolarArbiter/SolarArbiter.github.io/benchmarks.md

 ==================

 Net load is defined here as true system load minus behind the meter PV.
-That is it.
+Net load is the load that must be served with utility scale resources, regardless of whether or not they are dispatchable, conventional, or renewable.
 We make no allowance for wind power or utility scale solar power.
-Net load is the load that must be served with utility scale resources, regardless of whether or not they are dispatchable, conventional, or renewable.
 Therefore, net load is *not equal* to the load that must be served with conventional generation.

 The Arbiter will include the capability to create benchmark net load forecasts as defined above.
 This requires the development of a simple